i-e-b/demapio/README.md

 Demapio does a lot less, and aims to be small and stable rather than big and clever.
 No guarantees on speed.

+Demapio deliberately uses unusual names for its extension methods, so it can be easily used alongside Dapper.

 ### How?

 Select a single value: